 Meet the team behind sustainability initiatives at Penn!
-Housed in Facilities and Real Estate Services, Penn's Sustainability Office includes Sustainability Director Nina Morris, Sustainability Manager Natalie Walker, and Sustainability Analyst Laura Barron.
+Housed in Facilities and Real Estate Services (FRES), Penn's Sustainability Office includes Sustainability Director Nina Morris, Sustainability Coordinator Austin Sutherland, and many great undergraduate and graduate interns!

 Beginning in October 2020, Nina Morris joined the office as the Sustainability Director.
 Nina is responsible for managing the sustainability staff; tracking and reporting key performance indicators; and providing outreach, education, and collaboration with stakeholders to improve sustainability performance across campus.
 She also serves as the University’s primary spokesperson regarding sustainability performance and is responsible for compliance with University membership requirements for the American College and University Presidents Climate Commitment, the Ivy+ Sustainability Consortium, the Association for the Advancement of Sustainability in Higher Education, and the Global University Leadership Forum’s International Sustainability Campus Network.